 This clamour for change comes from the grass roots of society and the Labour movement reflects that outcry and, indeed, is spearheading it.

 Within the heart of Labour this is not a militant inspired, faction driven left wing disruptive groundswell.
 It is from across the entire party – its membership, the local constituency parties and now the unions.
-It is acknowledged in Labour Party official documents that
+It is acknowledged in Labour Party official documents that “the flaws in our current voting system are contributing to the distrust and alienation we see in politics” and that reform has “unimaginable levels of support”.

 So, what does Labour’s executive have to gain by appearing to impede reform and deny its members their voice for vital democratic changes to our voting system and constitution other than the argument that securing power has to happen first before these matters can be considered?
 They cannot continue this false state of affairs that condems FPTP whilst not promising change.
 This has already become an untenable, vacuous and wholly unconvincing position.
 Keir Starmer’s front bench flies in the face everyday of the National Policy Forum’s endorsement of the movement’s wishes.